top of page

 Preserving Our Ecological Regions

-Kentucky is home to a variety of ecological regions, each with its own distinct characteristics and species of plants.
-By understanding and protecting the ecological region you live in, we can ensure a healthy and thriving natural environment for all the species that call this state home.
+Understanding and protecting your ecoregion can ensure a healthy and thriving natural environment for all the species that call this state home.

-Make sure to check for your region in the "Native Range" section of the plant infographics we include in every plant list article.
-It will help you select the ones that are well-suited for your local environment.
-Leave a comment with what ecological region you're from!
+Check for your region in the "Native Range" section of the plant infographics we include in every plant list article.
+It will help you select the plants well-suited for your local environment.

 Recent Posts